Our Financial District Apartments

 There are myriad websites and apps you can use to find your perfect apartment.
 Additionally, many developments are available to people online.
 For example, you can book virtual tours of 19 Dutch properties directly through our website.

 While virtual tours are a great tool, you still need to see every place you’re considering in-person to ensure it lives up to what’s online.
 You’ll also be able to check for deal-breakers such as water damage, mold, vermin, and more.

 Sign the Lease

 Once you’ve decided on a place, the management company or landlord will likely ask you to fill out an application.
 Prepare to also have enough money on hand to cover the first and last month’s rent and a security deposit.

 Located just four blocks east of the World Trade Center, the building features 63 stories with 483 rental units and 8,100 square feet of retail space.
 You can access it from numerous public transportation options and the building features easy access to the subway station, the PATH terminal, and the new Brookfield Place complex at Battery Park City.

-Financial District apartments for rent at 19 Dutch feature 9-foot-ceilings, ceruse-finish oak floors, and high-end finishes.
-As one of the tallest apartment buildings in the FiDi, 19 Dutch apartments have fantastic views and light filled interior spaces.
-Book a virtual visit to see more of our Lower Manhattan apartments!
+19 Dutch feature 9-foot-ceilings, ceruse-finish oak floors, and high-end finishes, fantastic views, and light filled interior spaces.
+Book a virtual visit to see more!